Terminal49/API/docs/In Depth Guides/4-tracking-request-lifecycle.md

 ## Request Number Not Found / Awaiting Manifest

-If the shipping line returns a response that it cannot find the provided number we either immediately fail the tracking request or keep trying depending on whether the request_type is a bill of lading or a booking number:
+If the shipping line returns a response that it cannot find the provided number, we either immediately fail the tracking request or keep trying depending on whether the request_type is a bill of lading or a booking number:

  * **Bill of lading numbers** fail straight away after a not found response from the shipping line.
 We change the `status` field to `failed` and send the `tracking_request.failed` event to your webhook.
  * **Bill of lading numbers - awaiting manifest** in the case of Hapag-Lloyd we will retry for BL numbers if we see that the number is `awaiting_manifest` (see below).